 That’s an effective population density of zero.
 It’s open grassland.
 And it is clearly not a small slice of the route.
 Judging by the maps I’ve found, the area between the Roseroad and the Gold Road is not – at almost any point – densely settled; there don’t seem to be any significant population centers there; the population of the Reach is concentrated further south, on the river Mander (which makes a good deal of sense, geographically – people tend to live near rivers).

-Let’s be very generous and assume that the average density after Jamie leaves Highgarden is twice the European average in the 14th century, so 40 per square mile – because sure, Highgarden is probably densely settled, but the area south of the Gold Road is basically empty and some of his marching terrain is open steppe.
-How many supply wagons does Jamie need?
+Let’s be very generous and assume that the average density after Jaime leaves Highgarden is twice the European average in the 14th century, so 40 per square mile – because sure, Highgarden is probably densely settled, but the area south of the Gold Road is basically empty and some of his marching terrain is open steppe.
+How many supply wagons does Jaime need?
 The question is actually a touch more complicated than it sounds.

-(Now you may ask, “What if Jamie learns to read a map and takes the Roseroad the entire way like a sane person.
+(Now you may ask, “What if Jaime learns to read a map and takes the Roseroad the entire way like a sane person.
 First, I would say that everyone in season 7 needed some remedial map training, but second: it doesn’t actually help all that much.
 He still has to get through a couple hundred miles of Kingswood, which is densely forested and so does not include lots of farms or settlements – it poses many of the same problems that grassland would.)

 The trip – as noted above – is 84 days long and he’s going to forage 96,000kg of supplies from 4,800 people each day, leading to a deficit of 114,920kg per day since he requires 210,920kg to feed his force; we ought to account for spoilage, but let’s assume the grain is magic and there is none.
 Over the entire 84 day trip, his total deficit will run to 9,653,280kg of supplies, which utterly swamps his 1,360,777kg of carrying capacity.
 He can’t bring anywhere near enough food to bridge the gap to King’s Landing – even if the last several hundred miles of his trip are dense farmland, his army will starve before it gets there.